 The Hong Kong Court of Final Appeal Ordinance provides that, a taxpayer or the Commissioner may, with the leave of the Court of Appeal or the Court of Final Appeal, appeal against the judgment of the Court of Appeal.
-During 2019-20, the Court of Final Appeal handed down two judgments on appeals lodged by the Commissioner.
-In one case, the Court ruled that the taxpayer did not change its intention with respect to a piece of land, and the sum received was not chargeable to tax.
-In another case, certain benefit accrued upon termination of employment was held not chargeable to tax.
+During 2020-21, there was no tax appeal to the Court of Final Appeal.

-Figure 14 sets out the statistics concerning appeals to the Courts during 2019-20.
+Figure 14 sets out the statistics concerning appeals to the Courts during 2020-21.